OctopusDeploy/cli/README.md

 ## Running the CLI

 The CLI needs to authenticate with the octopus server.

-This is currently managed using environment variables which you must set before launching it.
+You can configure this using the `octopus login` command from the [Getting Started guide above](#getting-started) or by setting environment variables.

 **macOS/Linux:**